Hurley House

 Our Inspector's view

 Hurley House is a beautiful restaurant with rooms located in a quiet village.
 The 10 stunning bedrooms vary in size, but all have air conditioning, underfloor heating, a mini-bar, coffee machine and extremely comfortable king-size beds.
 The bathrooms are equipped to the same high standard and have luxurious towels and high-quality toiletries.
 The popular bar is full of character, with a snug, private dining areas, flagstone floors and a wood-burning stove.
-In the restaurant, the menu showcases the finest local produce in excellent Japanese and British dishes.
-There's also a new Omakase Sushi bar.
-Snacks are also available in the bar and covered and heated outside areas.
+The restaurant showcases the finest local produce in excellent Japanese and British dishes.
+There's also a Omakase Sushi bar.
 Expect fine ales, beer, spirits and an excellent wine list.
 WiFi is available throughout, plus there is a treatment room and plenty of convenient parking.

 Features